SUSO – SUSTAINABLE SOFTWARE

 • Number of employees >250

 2024 is the year to prepare for the challenge of sustainability compliance so that companies are ready to report in 2025.
 However, compliance can also generate competitive advantages by modelling the company with a systemic approach and identifying strategic leverage points.
-Our network of experts in sustainable software development, CSRD reporting and strategy development will be happy to support you.

 “Every line of code represents an ethical and moral decision.”